nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 Step 1.
 User inputs `mark john doe status/rejected`.
 The app parser stores the target applicant name and new `ApplicationStatus` internally in the `MarkApplicantStatusCommand` as private fields.

 Step 2.
-LogicManager executes this `MarkApplicantStatusCommand` instance, invoking the `Model#getApplicantByNameIgnoreCase` method.
+LogicManager executes this `MarkApplicantStatusCommand` instance, invoking the `Applicant#markAs` method and `Model#setApplicant` method, which creates a new applicant and replaces the existing applicant with the created one.

 Step 3.
-After verifying that the applicant exists, a new applicant is created via `Applicant#markAs`, and the model calls the `Model#setApplicant` method replaces the existing applicant with the created one.
+UI-wise, the applicant should now appear with the updated application status.

 The following activity diagram summarizes the actions taken when LogicManager executes the MarkApplicantStatusCommand:
 [to be added]